dannyaudian/Car-Workshop/docs/work_order_documentation.md

 3. **Work Order Part**: Parts used in the service
 4. **Work Order Expense**: Additional external expenses

+### Work Order Service Package

+Represents predefined service packages used in work orders.

+#### Fields

+- **Service Package**: Link to the predefined Service Package record
+- **Description**: Detailed description of the service package (auto-fetched)
+- **Total Price**: Price of the service package (auto-fetched)
+- **Currency**: Currency for the price (auto-fetched)
+- **Notes**: Additional notes specific to this application of the service package

+#### Behavior

+- Auto-fetches description, price, and currency from the linked Service Package
+- Read-only fields maintain consistency with the source package
+- Allows additional notes for context-specific information

 ### Work Order Expense

 Tracks external expenses related to a work order.